apache/nuttx/libc/README.txt

 what is a kernel-mode program and what is a user-mode program; the system is more like on multi-threaded program that all runs in kernel-mode.

-But if the CONFIG_NUTTX_KERNEL option is selected, NuttX will be built into distinct user-mode and kernel-mode sections.
+But if the CONFIG_BUILD_PROTECTED option is selected, NuttX will be built into distinct user-mode and kernel-mode sections.
 In that case, most of the code in the nuttx/ directory will run in kernel-mode with with exceptions of (1) the user-mode "proxies" found in syscall/proxies, and (2) the standard C library functions found in this directory.
 In this build model, it is critical to separate the user-mode OS interfaces in this way.

+If CONFIG_BUILD_KERNEL is selected, then only a NuttX kernel will be built with no applications.

 Sub-Directories
 ===============